Japan’s halal food market poised for growth amid rising Muslim demand

 Despite the sector’s potential, growth continues to be hampered by the complexity of Japan’s halal certification system and lingering doubts about its credibility.

-The total number of halal certifiers in Japan remains unclear, and many do not publicly disclose how many certificates they issue.
+The total number of halal certifiers in Japan remains unclear, and many do not publicly disclose the number of certificates they issue.

 “While we observe these trends through our daily activities, having accurate statistics is essential for broader understanding and informed policymaking,” she says.

-“We believe Japan’s halal sector has significant room to grow, particularly by leveraging the country’s strengths in food technology and high-quality agricultural products.
-But for the industry to truly thrive, it must be developed as part of a comprehensive ecosystem—not just through halal certifiers, but also with the involvement of researchers, marketers, government agencies, and other key stakeholders.”
+She believes that there’s scope for Japan’s halal sector to grow, particularly by leveraging the country’s strengths in food technology and high-quality agricultural products.
+However, for the industry to truly thrive, it must be developed as part of a comprehensive ecosystem involving researchers, marketers, government agencies, and other key stakeholders.

-JHA’s long-term ambition goes beyond market development.
-It ultimately envisions a self-sustaining platform where halal certification serves as a generator of waqf—an Islamic endowment that supports Japan’s Muslim communities.
+JHA’s long-term ambition goes beyond market development, envisioning a self-sustaining platform where halal certification serves as a generator of waqf.
 These funds could help finance Islamic schools, scholarships for future Japanese Imams and scholars, halal slaughterhouses, supermarkets, and other essential services.